Each Year, World Mental Health Day enters the spotlight to raise awareness of current issues and mobilize efforts in support of global mental health.

 A Call for Collective Compassion

 World Mental Health Day reminds us that mental health is a shared responsibility.
 Employers, educators, policymakers, and individuals, can influence change—no matter how big or how small.
+To directly impact the mental health of your local community, apply for a position with your local ACP clinic, here!

 As we honor this day, let’s come together to empower change through open dialogues, providing unwavering support, and upholding mental health as a basic human right.
 Together, we can accomplish anything.